 - Security devices can be added to the inside of the packaging.

-Other Benefits To Clamshell Packaging
+Other Benefits Of Clamshell Packaging

-What’s great about clamshell packaging is that is 100% customizable.
+What’s great about clamshell packaging is that it is 100% customizable.
 You choose the overall closed clamshell size, the method of sealing, whether it will have a hang hole or a ‘foot’ to sit on a shelf, and the graphic insert card to explain your product’s features and instructions.
 The result is packaging that helps sell your product while at the same time protecting it.

 How Do Clamshells Benefit The Consumer?

-Protective packaging also means that the consumer gets a product that hasn’t been damaged, along with assurance that the product is new and unopened.
+Protective packaging also means that the consumer gets a product that hasn’t been damaged, along with the assurance that the product is new and unopened.